ghi-electronics/Docs/software/tinyclr/tutorials/networking/spwf04sx.md

 ### TurnOff()

 `TurnOff()`.
-Turns off the Wi-Fi module.
+Turns off the WiFi module.
 Takes no arguments and has no return value.

 ### TurnOn()

 `TurnOn()`.
-Turns on the Wi-Fi module.
+Turns on the WiFi module.
 Takes no arguments and has no return value.

 ### WriteSocket()